muratturan19/Plasma_QR/frontend/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Error Handling

+When the `/analyze` endpoint returns a response that does not contain the expected `analysisText` or `full_text` field, the raw JSON payload is shown below the analysis area.
+Likewise, if the `/complaints` endpoint responds with an unexpected structure, the raw claims JSON will be displayed under the complaints section.